ang-zeyu/infisearch/docs/src/indexing_configuration.md

     // Whether positions will be stored.
     // Phrase queries / Query Term Proximity Ranking will be unavailable if this is false.
-    // You'll want to turn this off for obscenely large collections.
+    // You'll want to turn this off for very large collections. (~> 1GB) "with_positions": true
-    "with_positions": true
   }
 }